-How Arizona Protects Children Not Yet Born
+How the Law Protects Children Not Yet Born

 Estate planning often focuses on people who are already here.
 But life does not always follow a tidy timeline.
 A child may be conceived before a parent or grandparent passes away, yet born weeks or months later.
 Without clear legal protection, that child could be excluded from an inheritance they would otherwise receive.